yakir12/autotracker-deluxe/README.md

 ### Installing dependencies

+The dependencies can be installed using a bash script.
+Make sure the terminal is open in the software directory, then run:

+`$: ./SETUP`

+This script will check for Python 3 and Pip installations, set up a virtual environment within the software directory, install the dependencies into the virtual environment, and create a launcher.
+If you open the file in a text editor you can see the source.

+>**Note on Tkinter**
+>
-The Graphical User Interface (GUI) library that we are using is called [tkinter](https://docs.python.org/3/library/tkinter.html).
-It was chosen because it is usually packaged with Python, it's and because it has a good reputation for backwards compatibility.
+>The Graphical User Interface (GUI) library that we are using is called [tkinter](https://docs.python.org/3/library/tkinter.html).
+It was chosen because it is usually packaged with Python, and because it has a good reputation for backwards compatibility.
+>

-Tkinter [should automatically be included if you're installing on MacOS or Windows](https://tkdocs.com/tutorial/install.html) but may not be if you're using Linux.
+>Tkinter [should automatically be included if you're installing on MacOS](https://tkdocs.com/tutorial/install.html) but may not be if you're using Linux.
+>

-In this case you should install tkinter using your *system's package manager*.
+>In this case you should install tkinter using your *system's package manager*.
 E.g. for Ubuntu:

-`
-$: sudo apt install python3-tk
-`

-Do not try to install tkinter with pip as it is part of the standard python library.

-The rest of the software dependencies can be installed using pip.

-> **Before you try to install!**
 >
-> The tracker depends on the `opencv-contrib-python` package.
-If you already have a version of opencv installed via pip then you either need to uninstall that version of OpenCV or set up a virtual environment (see below).
-The `opencv-contrib-python` package should subsume the standard `opencv-python` package so the switch shouldn't cause problems with any other software.

-In the terminal, run:
+>`
+>$: sudo apt install python3-tk
+>`
+>
+>Do not try to install tkinter with pip as it is part of the standard python library.

+>**Setup and launcher scripts**
+>
+>To ease usage, python, pip, and virtual environment management are wrapped in bash scripts.
+If you don't want to use these, then the dependencies can be installed with
+>
-`$: pip install -r requirements.txt`
+>`$: pip3 install -r requirements.txt`

-and press enter.
-You should only need to do this the first time you download the software.

----

-#### Extenally managed environment error
-When installing the requirements, pip can throw up an error saying that the environment is externally managed and nothing will be installed.
-In this case you should use a virtual environment (see below).

-#### (Optional) Using a virtual environment
-You may want to use a [virtual environment](https://docs.python.org/3/library/venv.html) for sequestration or testing.
-This creates a sandboxed python environment where modifications will not interact with your main python installation.

-At the terminal (MacOS and Linux), run the following:

-`$: mkdir ~/venvs/`

-`$: python -m venv ~/venvs/autotracker-deluxe --clear`

-This will create a virtual environment named `autotracker-deluxe`.
-If this failed, then `venv` may not have been packaged with your python installation and you'll need to install it.

-To activate the environment, you need to use:

-`$: source ~/venvs/autotracker-deluxe/bin/activate`

-You should see `(autotracker-deluxe)` at your terminal prompt, for example:

-`(autotracker-deluxe) user@macbook:~/$ `

-Install the dependencies with the environment active.
-You'll need to activate the environment every time you want to run the software.
+>

-You can deactivate the environment using:
+>and the software can be run using:

-`$: deactivate`

-You can use [Anaconda](https://www.anaconda.com/download) to achieve the same effect if you know what you're doing.
+>
+>`$: python3 main.py`
+>
+>*If you're trying to use the setup script and it doesn't work, post an issue!*

 ---